Lydia-Ye/csc207-text-layout/README.md

 Date: Sept.
 21, 2023

+This is a course project for CSC207 Objected Oriented Problem Solving.
 This repository contains classes that work with different types of text blocks.

 ## References